SSHGuard/sshguard/doc/sshguard.8.rst

 WHITELISTING
 ============
-**sshguard** supports address whitelisting.
+**sshguard** supports IP address whitelisting.
 Whitelisted addresses are not blocked even if they appear to generate attacks.
 This is useful for protecting lame LAN users (or external friendly users) from being incidentally blocked.